FreekBes/insta_reddit_bot/README.md

 ## Contributing

 If you wish to contribute to this repository, feel free to go ahead.
 To debug a post, you can use `node bot.js -debug <redditPostId>`.
 The post will get downloaded and converted for Instagram, but it won't get uploaded.
 To actually upload to Instagram while debugging a post, add the `-forceig` flag.
 You can find the post ID of a Reddit post in the URL of the comment section, it's the piece of text after */comments/* up until the next */*-character.

+If something's up with the Instagram side of things, run `npm script debug`.
+This will cause the bot to run with some arguments that specify the Instagram part to log more, for debugging purposes.